niharik22/TechMasteryEncyclopedia/README.md

 # Tech Mastery Encyclopedia

 Tech Mastery Encyclopedia is a comprehensive project aimed at gathering, processing, and analyzing open-source job description data from various sources.
-Inspired by **SkillQuery**, the goal is to develop a centralized repository of job-related information to help uncover key trends and skills in the tech industry.
+The goal is to develop a centralized repository of job-related information to help uncover key trends and skills in the tech industry.

 ---